Frequently Asked Questions

-We do not have a cash machine at Drusillas however you are able to get cashback (with purchase) at our Admission Kiosks, food outlets and shops, if your card allows.
+We do not have a cash machine at Drusillas however you are able to get cash back (with purchase) at our Admission Gates, most food outlets and shops if your card allows.

-Our Club Membership scheme provides admission to the Park everyday that Drusillas is open (362 days a year).
+Our Annual Membership scheme provides admission to the Park every day that Drusillas is open (362 days a year).
 We have two levels of Membership; Standard and Gold.
-To learn all about the benefits, take a look at our Annual Club Membership page.
+To learn all about the benefits, take a look at our Annual Membership page.

 Can we feed the animals?

 Whilst you are visiting the zoo we ask that you respect our animals and do not feed or tease them.
-We do however have animal feeding experiences available to book which range from a one-to-one Keeper for the Day experience to a 30-40 minute Close Encounter experience.
+You can, however, watch some of the animals being fed during our daily Animal Feeding Times.
+You can also feed the animals yourself when you book one of our animal feeding experiences which range from a one-to-one Keeper for the Day experience to a 30-40 minute Close Encounter experience.

 Where does Drusillas get its name from?